lstellway/lstellway/README.md

 My name is Logan and I&rsquo;m a software engineer who is a teacher at heart, striving to grow myself and the people around me.
 I have experience with a variety of teams in industries including healthcare, automotive finance and retail.
 I am experienced with mobile and web application development, backend API’s + services, infrastructure, container orchestration and automation.
 I am a quick learner and enjoy tailoring technology to work for humans.

-#### Technology

-At times, working with software is like being a construction worker.<br />
-Other times, it is like being a composer: pulling all the right pieces together to create a masterpiece.

 Here are some technologies I work with _(not all-inclusive)_ to give you an idea where I may be able to contribute.

 ```mermaid